plaf2000/ethz-summaries/eprog/eprog_en.md

 ##### *Shadowing*

 Unlike methods, variables sometimes don't get overridden.
 Normally a method takes the variables as defined inside the class.
-The use of variables with same names inside sublasses is discouraged.
+The use of variables with same names inside subclasses is discouraged.
 Here's an example:

 ```java
 class X {